 The Columbia Thyroid Center offers a streamlined way of evaluating thyroid nodules.
-Under the guidance of Jennifer H. Kuo, MD, Director of the Thyroid Biopsy Program, this unique clinic features multidisciplinary collaboration to provide rapid on-site performance and evaluation of fine needle aspiration biopsies.
+Under the guidance of Catherine McManus MD, Surgical Director of the Thyroid Biopsy Program, this unique clinic features multidisciplinary collaboration to provide rapid on-site performance and evaluation of fine needle aspiration biopsies.

 What is the thyroid biopsy clinic and why is it unique?

 Thyroid nodules are relatively common, identified in up to 30% of the population.
 The majority of thyroid nodules are benign, however, 5-15% prove to be malignant.
 For many thyroid nodules, a fine needle biopsy is the most important step in making a diagnosis and subsequent treatment plan.
 Typically after a physician has identified a thyroid nodule by ultrasound, it can take weeks, if not months, for a patient to have their biopsy.
 However, the Biopsy Clinic at the Columbia Thyroid Center provides an efficient and well-organized single-day process that eliminates the need for multiple visits

 At the single-day clinic, experts perform the ultrasound, decide whether the findings require a biopsy, and if needed, perform the biopsy.
 The team collaborates with an onsite cytopathologist (a pathology specialist who studies and diagnoses disease at the cellular level), who determines if an adequate sample was obtained or if another sample is needed.
 This immediate feedback can reduce the number of passes with the biopsy needle and save people the possibility of repeat visits to obtain more samples.
 Results are typically available in 2-3 days.

 “Our goal is to provide quality, convenient care to our patients – in essence one-stop shopping” says endocrine surgeon Jennifer H. Kuo, MD.